tytydraco/yessleep/out/The_one_that_got_away.md

 “Hm?”

-I had resumed sawing bread and had stopped my furious hand to watch the nearby wine glass slide to the floor and shatter.
+I had resumed sawing bread and stopped my furious slicing to watch the nearby wine glass slide to the floor and shatter.

 “Shit.
 I’m sorry, I—“

-My movements were quick and calculated as I reached for the broom and dustpan.
-As if I had planned for the mess to happen and the tools were readily looming in the corner of the room.
+My movements were meticulous and swift as I reached for the broom and dustpan.
+As if I had planned for the mess to happen, the tools were readily looming in the corner of the room.

 It should have been obvious what his next question would be, and yet I found myself slightly taken aback, struggling—for the first time in years—to tell a convincing lie.

 “Can you tell me why there’s blood on your dress?”
 His eyes were calm, caring.
 But still held an inch of unnerving scrutiny.
 I continued sweeping.

-“It was there when I got here,” his eyebrow arches intently, “and it looks more serious than a little garlic mincing mishap.”
+“It was there when I got here,” he said, his eyebrow arching intently, “and it looks more serious than a little garlic mincing mishap.”

 “I cut my thumb opening the wine.”